Some posts contain compensated links. Please read this disclaimer for more info.

 - House Grabic

-In addition, it would be a shame if you didn’t take a stroll around Stari Bar (Old Bar) and see the crumbling ruins of a beautiful town blended in the mountains of the newer part of town.
+It would also be a shame if you didn’t take a stroll around Stari Bar (Old Bar) and see the crumbling ruins of a beautiful town blended in the mountains of the newer part of town.

 It is a small town with a little colorful flavor leftover from the Ottoman Turks when they ruled the country for nearly half a millennium.